 The origins of malt

-Humans first started settling down and growing cereal crops like barley and wheat around 10,000 BC during the Neolithic Revolution, the birth of agriculture.
-However, evidence suggests our ancestors may have begun malting grains even earlier.
-Archaeological findings from the Natufian culture in the Levant region (the current Middle East) date back over 13,000 years and show the first signs of intentional sprouting and heating of grain.
+Humans settled and began growing barley and wheat around 10,000 BC.
+However, evidence suggests malting started even earlier.
+Archaeological findings from the Natufian culture, dating back over 13,000 years, reveal signs of sprouting and heating grains.

 Early malting methods